 WHAT SHOULD I WEAR?

 We recommend that you stay in tuned with the weather forecast for that day and dress appropriate for the weather with closed toe shoes.
-This launch attempt is scheduled for 02:40 am - you will be at the Banana Creek Viewing Area for a few hours prior to launch waiting through the countdown.
 Even though there are some indoor areas at the Apollo/Saturn V Center, whilst waiting on the exposed viewing areas it may get cool.
 Furthermore, we recommend closed toe shoes as the viewing area is located at the side of a creek.

 Kennedy Space Center Visitor Complex is a family-friendly environment.
 Proper attire, which includes a shirt and shoes, is required for admittance.
 We ask that guests refrain from the following attire:

 Clothing with objectionable material, including obscene language or graphics

 Clothing that exposes tattoos depicting obscene or objectionable content

 Clothing that exposes inappropriate portions of skin or areas of the body

 Costume masks of any kind

 Guests who do not adhere to these guidelines or cannot modify their clothing may be refused entry into and/or removed from Kennedy Space Center Visitor Complex.

 CAN I BRING MY CAMERA?